Skip to main content

 Inflationary pressures on ingredients and supplies and staffing challenges were cited as pressures on the business.
 Buca employed approximately 3,340 workers, mostly hourly staff, with certain Las Vegas locations also operating under union agreements.

 Consumer preferences shifted toward convenience and value, benefiting fast-casual and quick-service formats at the expense of traditional sit-down casual dining.
 At filing, Buca owed approximately $39 million to Main Street Capital in principal and interest.
-By July 2024, Main Street Capital exercised its control rights as secured lender, replacing existing management and appointing new independent managers.
+The First Day Declaration says Main Street exercised control remedies before the filing, installed new independent managers, and brought in CR3 Partners' William Snyder as chief restructuring officer effective August 4, 2024.

 Buca's distress mirrored sector-wide challenges.
 Restaurant prices rose 44% between 2015 and March 2024, compared to a 26% increase in grocery prices over the same period.
 This pricing gap encouraged consumers to eat at home rather than dining out, particularly at full-service restaurants where check averages exceeded fast-casual alternatives.
 In 2024, casual dining sales dropped 0.9% while fast-casual chains grew 0.6% and fast-food chains grew 1%—a divergence in consumer preferences.
 The full-service restaurant segment contracted to nearly 18% smaller in 2024 than in 2019.